foundry-rs/book/src/reference/config/inline-test-config.md

 ## In-line test configuration
 Foundry users are enabled to specify overall test configurations, using a combination of ENV variables and config statements in the `foundry.toml`.
-Checkout the [📚 Testing reference](./testing) for a detailed description.
+Checkout the [`Testing reference`][Testing Reference] for a detailed description.

 Despite this may work in the general case, some tests may need finer control over their configuration.
 For such reason Forge provides a way to specify per-test configs for invariant and fuzz testing scenarios.